chrislzm/RestApiBenchmark/README.md

 ### To Do
 * Add/Update code documentation
 * Refactor (e.g. create interfaces/abstract classes) so that it's easier to add and test other REST APIs
-* Add ability to disable randomly generated data
+* Add features
+    * Output test results in CSV format
+    * Generate graphs from test results

 ## License